jgbernalp/openshift-logging-installer/README.md

 ./scripts/install-operators.sh
 ```

-This will create a catalog sourc, install the operators and a s3 secret for the logs storage.
+This will create a catalog source, install the operators and a s3 secret for the logs storage.

 ## Install the operators instances